-Elaine Blando, an early childhood educator from the Philippines has dedicated her teaching of children ages 3 to 7 for over ten years in Manila.
+Elaine Blando is part of the Early Years team and teaches Kindergarten 2.
+She is an early childhood educator from the Philippines and has dedicated her teaching of young children for over ten years in Manila.
 She completed her Masters in Education major in Early Childhood from De La Salle University and holds a professional teaching license.
 Elaine is also certified by the Australian Children's Education and Care Quality Authority.
 Prior to joining EIS, Elaine was co-teaching in the Early Years and Foundation Stage Group and Key Stage One in a British International School in Manila.
-She also worked as the English as an Additional Language (EAL) and Special Needs Co-ordinator of the school.
+She has also worked as an English as an Additional Language (EAL) and Special Needs Co-ordinator.

 Elaine believes that a child's educational journey is their own and that they are competent learners.
 Teachers support their learning through close collaboration between families and the school community.
 She likes working with children and engaging them in fun, challenging and empowering activities.

 While Elaine enjoys being a homebody, she also likes sports activities, going to the beach and is an ardent dog lover.
 She is looking forward to joining EIS and exploring Malaysia.